Loading...

 Swarms

-If a swarm of bees has landed in your garden or somewhere on your property (or maybe even on your car!) don't panic, we can help.
-We will gladly come and collect swarms, free of charge within a 10 mile radius of Bexhill-on-Sea, and give them a good home in one of our rural apiaries in and around Bexhill.
-We'll even give you a free jar of our delicious natural honey as a thank you! (or a voucher for one jar of honey if we have run out of honey from this year's harvest, which could happen soon ...)
-And, as a further "thank you" we will donate £30 for each swarm collected to our favourite bee charity: BBKA Save the Bees
+If a swarm of bees has landed in your garden or somewhere on your property (or maybe even on your car!) don't panic, beekeepers can help.
+Many local beekeepers will gladly come and collect swarms, often free of charge, and give them a good home in one of their apiaries.
+Find a local beekeeper on this map: BBKA Save the Bees

 This is what a swarm of honeybees looks like - not to be confused with bumblebees or wasps, which don't swarm in this manner.
 Swarming is the way honeybees multiply to create new nests - during spring and summer, new queen bees hatch and leave the old nest along with a number of worker bees and drones, in search of a new home.
 On the way, they usually rest up wherever they can for anything up to a few days, while the "scout bees" go off in search of the perfect permanent home (a hollow tree or suchlike is their preferred natural habitat).